 On the service's details page, do any of the following:

-- Click Edit beside the service's name or description to modify its details.
+- Click Edit Service at the top right corner of the screen to modify its details.

 - If the service is currently impacted by any active incidents, click the link in the Active Incidents section to go directly to the Incidents list and view the incidents.

 The owner is the group responsible for the service.
 If a service doesn't have an owner in xMatters, you can assign one from the service's details page, or add the service from the relevant group's Overview tab.
 To assign an owner to a service from the service's details page, click Edit next to the owner field and then search for and select the group you want to own the service.

 To delete a service, select the check box next to the service or services you want to delete and then click Delete.